rohan-bit/resume_maker/README.md

 # Online Resume Generator

 # Description
-  A lot of people want to create their resume and want in different format so this application will help you from choosing different template of resume and user will genterate in different in pdf format for them.
+  A lot of people want to create their resume and want in different format so this application will help you from choosing different template of resume and user will get resume in different template in pdf format for them.
 # Features
   1. Create different types of resume for each user
   2. Create a portfolio website for user